ramzibou0735/aerial-autonomy-stack/README.md

 - Add heading in ardupilot VTOL takeoff(use local position setpoint?)

-- Add heading in ardupilot quad RTL (use local position setpoint or param?)
 - Add altitude in ardupilot VTOL/quad landing (param?)
 - Add heading in ardupilot VTOL landing (with loiter descent)